-Lesson Plan 2 Reference pages 34-36 Topics Resources Ayyubid Empire (1171-1260) the Access internet/ computer Achievements of Ayyubid Caliphate lab/images or videos Safavid Empire (1501-1722) depicting historical sites and artefacts from the two empires Prior knowledge / Introduction The Ayyubid Empire spanned from 1171 to 1260, and was founded by Salahuddin Ayyubi, a renowned leader known for his recapture of Jerusalem from the Crusaders in 1187.
+Lesson Plan 2

+Reference pages 34-36

+Topics Ayyubid Empire (1171-1260) Achievements of Ayyubid Caliphate Safavid Empire (1501-1722) Resources • Access to the internet/ computer lab/ images or videos depicting historical sites and artefacts from the two empires

+Prior knowledge / Introduction

+The Ayyubid Empire spanned from 1171 to 1260, and was founded by Salahuddin Ayyubi, a renowned leader known for his recapture of Jerusalem from the Crusaders in 1187.
 The empire achieved unity among Muslim territories, and nurtured cultural and architectural growth, building impressive mosques and schools.
 The military prowess and diplomatic skills of the Ayyubids helped expand their control to regions beyond Egypt and Syria.
 Their influence on later Islamic states was notable, and they contributed to literature and scholarship.
 The Safavid Empire was a Persian dynasty that ruled Iran and nearby regions from the 16th to 18th centuries.
 They were particularly known for their cultural achievements since their rulers were great patrons of arts and architecture, with Isfahan becoming a center of creativity.
 A highlight of their rule was Shah Abbas I, who modernised the empire, strengthened its core, and moved the capital to Isfahan.
 Despite their accomplishments, internal issues and external pressures led to their downfall.
 The Afghan Hotaki dynasty and Nader Shah's invasion contributed to their decline, ultimately ending with the capture of Isfahan in 1722.
 The Safavid legacy persists in Iran's cultural and religious identity, leaving a lasting impact on the region's history.

+Starting discussion points 5-10 min

-• Start the lesson by discussing the significance of Islamic empires in history and their role in shaping cultural, political, and social developments.
+Start the lesson by discussing the significance of Islamic empires in history and their role in shaping cultural, political, and social developments.
 Ask the students to look at the locations of the Ayyubid and Safavid Empires on the maps (given in the Student's Book).
 Ask students what they already know or have heard about these empires.